-Article 30 Enforcement
+Article 33 Enforcement

-1. On the occurrence of an enforcement event, the collateral taker may:
+1. On the occurrence of an enforcement event:

-(a) realise the collateral securities provided under a security collateral agreement:
+(a) the collateral taker may realise the collateral securities delivered under a security collateral agreement by:

-(i) by selling them and applying the net proceeds of sale in or towards the discharge of the relevant obligations; or
+(i) selling them and applying the net proceeds of sale in or towards the discharge of the relevant obligations; or

-(ii) by appropriating the collateral securities as the collateral taker's own property and setting off their value against, or applying their value in or towards the discharge of, the relevant obligations, provided that the collateral agreement provides for realisation in this manner and specifies the basis on which collateral securities are to be valued for this purpose; or
+(ii) appropriating the collateral securities as the collateral taker's own property and setting off their value against, or applying their value in or towards the discharge of, the relevant obligations, provided that the collateral agreement provides for realisation in this manner and specifies the basis on which collateral securities are to be valued for this purpose; or

-(b) operate a close-out netting provision.
+(b) a close-out netting provision may be operated.